 Curatella remains green during the dry season, in contrast to the other behaviour of woody plants in the typical savannah, a sign that its water supply is good all year round.
 Transpiration measurements showed that a small tree transpires about 10 liters per day during the drought season; since the soil above the arecife is dry during this time, the water must come from the soil layers below the arecife.
 The same is true of the other species of wood.

-Where the groves ('matas') grow, arecife is locally absent, allowing tree roots to penetrate deep into the soil unhindered.
+Where the groves ('Matas') grow, arecife is locally absent, allowing tree roots to penetrate deep into the soil unhindered.

 The final proof could only be provided by root excavations on larger areas, which, however, are very difficult to carry out.
 Blasting the arecife with dynamite would have to lead to the spread of the woody plants.
-Slight depressions are interspersed in the savannas of the llanos, into which the water drains after heavy downpours (1961: 38 mm in 20 minutes) and in which grey clays are deposited, so that the water in the depressions is about 30 cm deep during the rainy season.
+Slight depressions are interspersed in the savannahs of the llanos, into which the water drains after heavy downpours (1961: 38 mm in 20 minutes) and in which grey clays are deposited, so that the water in the depressions is about 30 cm deep during the rainy season.
 Towards the end of the drought period the grey soil dries out completely.

 This alternating humidity is well tolerated by certain grasses (Leersia, Oryza, Paspalum and others), but not by the tree species, with the exception of the palms.
-The 'palmares' are then formed, grasslands with the palm Copernicia tectorum, i.e. palm savannas, also widespread in tropical Africa.
+The 'Palmares' are then formed, grasslands with the palm Copernicia tectorum, i.e. palm savannahs, also widespread in tropical Africa.
 These areas also often burn down, but palms withstand fire well (as do tree ferns) because they have no cambium to be damaged.
 The dead leaves of palms that surround the trunk burn, and the outer leading bundles char; this char layer acts as an insulator in later fires.
 The cone of vegetation surrounded by young leaves remains.
-If old leaves are completely missing from the trunk, it is a sign that the palm savanna has only recently burned down; if they enclose the trunk down to the ground, the palm has not yet been exposed to fire; if only the lower part of the trunk is bare, the palm has grown a number of years in height since the last fire.
+If old leaves are completely missing from the trunk, it is a sign that the palm savannah has only recently burned down; if they enclose the trunk down to the ground, the palm has not yet been exposed to fire; if only the lower part of the trunk is bare, the palm has grown a number of years in height since the last fire.

-Part of the water must run off the areas covered with palms; otherwise the soils would dry out, since a rainfall of 1,300 to 1,500 mm is countered by a potential evaporation of 2,428 mm, i.e. the hydrological water balance is negative.
+Part of the water must run off the areas covered with palms; otherwise, the soils would dry out, since a rainfall of 1,300 to 1,500 mm is countered by a potential evaporation of 2,428 mm, i.e. the hydrological water balance is negative.
 When the soils are permanently wet, Mauritia minor palm occurs.
 Black acidic peaty soils with some grasses, Rhynchospora, Jussieua, Eriocaulon and the insectivorous Drosera species (sundew) and others are formed.
 These areas, as well as the alternating wet grassland already mentioned, are also a particular form of helobiome and amphibiome.

 Today, many of these areas are burned annually to improve pasture.
 This naturally synchronizes the growth of the different grass species.
-The temporal blending of biomass production is then particularly clear (◘ Fig. E-26).
+The periodic niching of biomass production is then particularly clear (◘ Fig. E-26).

 Fig. E-26 The annual rhythm of green biomass of six dominant grass species of the Venezuelan llanos after the usual fire in March shows a close temporal mixing of the grass species (yellow grid: flowering time) (modified after Sarmiento 1996).